ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_services/using_services.md

 * The right mouse menu offers the options
     * Restart Service,
     * Stop Service and
-    * Update Services (rescan the App and script database installed services).
+    * Update Services (rescan the App and script database for installed services).

 ### Service registration